Cody881/Optimum-grid-path/README.md

 - Fitness is calculated mainly by the number of unique edges traveled and the number of overlaps
 - A basic selection algorithm is then applied after every generation, and then each individual is mutated
 - Basic stats are tracked through every generation
-- 'manual.py' when run allows for manual traversal of the grid for experimentation purposes

 ## Current Limitations